Red Antigua Logo slogan

 ifconfig lo0 127.0.0.1

-which brings down, up, and sets lo0's IP, respectively.
+which brings down, up, sets, and restores lo0's IP, respectively.

 Conclusion: It isn't surprising that you can see a local host's web page using the IPs in the examples above.